lrgc01/ansible-AWS_dolibarr_drupal/README.md

-This is the README file
+This is the README file and might be out of date.

 ----------------------------------------------------------------------
 BEFORE ANYTHING
 ----------------------------------------------------------------------

-In the work linux box it should have installed ansible, pip and boto.
+In this work the linux box should have installed ansible, pip and boto.
-This list below works fine in ubuntu 16.04 (xenial) and debian 9 (stretch) although other versions may work as well:
+This list below works fine in ubuntu 16.04 (xenial) and debian 9 (stretch) although other versions may work as well.

+The shell script will try to install it first, but keep these in mind these versions and packs:

 ansible  2.6.3 (from ppa source) python3  2.7.13